Anubhav-byte/Smile-Please/README.md

 ## Getting started
 To use this software all you have to do is clone this repository to  your system.
-Use the command git clone https://github.com/Anubhav-byte/Smile-Please
+Use the command:  **git clone https://github.com/Anubhav-byte/Smile-Please**

 ### Prerequistes
 You need to have the following installed on your system: